3. Identify issues and find solutions

 - themes and issues unique to a specific part of the business.

 Once you have gathered your workforce supply and demand data, you are able to compare this information to provide a picture of the workforce gaps in your business.
 This process is commonly referred to as a gap analysis.
+Some of these may include the following:

 - Workforce numbers and roles